kobkonuk/laptop1_dotfiles/README.md

 # laptop1_dotfiles

+// Special thanks to saneAspect on youtube that showed me matugen and pywal to create a custom theme switcher.
+I highly recommend you watch his videos, even though he promotes his course a lot.

+That may sound bad but, hes a good creator.
+Ironically he has enough free content to not need the paid course.

 my dotfiles for my main laptop, with arch+hyprland

 (Yeah sorry, everything is in the hyprland.conf file.
 I like having things in one big file my bad)